 Don't forget, you can also save your role comparisons by registering with us.

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As a fire safety officer, you will typically start on AfC band 5.
-With further training and experience, you could apply for more senior positions at band 6 and above.
-Fire safety officers in the NHS work standard hours of around 37.5 a week.
-The job may involve some evening and weekend working.
-Fire safety officers may be on call if there is an incident.
-Terms and conditions will usually be different for fire safety officers working outside of the NHS.
+As a gardener/estates support worker, you would typically start on AfC band 2.
+As a qualified craftsperson in estates maintenance, you will typically start on AfC band 3.
+With further training and experience, you could apply for more senior positions at bands 4 and above.
+Gardeners and grounds staff in the NHS work standard hours of around 37.5 a week.
+The job may involve early starts and weekend working.
+Terms and conditions will usually be different for gardeners and grounds staff working outside of the NHS.

 The role of arts managers/arts coordinators vary.
 Some have public arts and design briefs for new builds or renovations, others involve participatory arts activities and public health agenda and community consultation.